What is Falsely Accused Day (FAD)?

 I’m in prison; can I get involved?

-Yes, you can write letters to your MP, Inside Time newspaper.
+Yes, you can write letters to your MP, Inside Time newspaper and other media outlets

 Is FAD a support group?